 The Green Carnation and Oscar Wilde

-Oscar Wilde, the famous 19th century Irish writer, wore a green carnation and whilst now the symbolism has become associated with Wilde’s sexuality, its origins lay in an affected desire to stand out, which would ultimately lead to Wilde’s downfall.
+Oscar Wilde, the famous 19th-century Irish writer, wore a green carnation, and whilst now the symbolism has become associated with Wilde’s sexuality, its origins lay in an affected desire to stand out, which would ultimately lead to Wilde’s downfall.
 You see, green carnations are rare because nature doesn’t make them, they need to be dyed and yet still retain their beauty.
 Wilde wanted to be different, to be admired.
 His writing and wit alone could have achieved that for him but he had to add more: his physical appearance had to strike too.

 Some narcissists like to stand out from the crowd in their style of dress and appearance.
-Some attempt to shock by wearing clothes which are lurid, clashing or even a might too sexy for the occasion.
+Some attempt to shock by wearing clothes that are lurid, clashing or even a might too sexy for the occasion.
 I wrote about celebrity and narcissism elsewhere but the red carpet is a place to spot the narcissist – the person not wearing underwear under a sheer garment, the bloke no wearing a tux or the girl who looks as if candy wouldn’t melt in her mouth and who twerks like crazy..

 It is possible to spot them in your local bar too.
 We had a guy who used to turn up wearing a bright, white T-shirt topped with a black bandana.
 He never wore anything else.
 The whole effect was added to by his extremely fit physique.
 His swagger said it all, a peacock in human form.